2i2c-org/2i2c-org.github.io/content/blog/2025/binder-buildkit/index.md

 ## Acknowledgements

-- [Project Pythia](../../../collaborators/pythia/) provides support for some of our work with the Binder project.
+- [Project Pythia](../../../collaborators/pythia/) and [NASA Open Science / ScienceCore](../../../collaborators/nasa-open-science/) provide support for some of our work with the Binder project.
 - [JupyterHub](../../../collaborators/jupyterhub/) for working with us to get this new node deployed for mybinder.org.